garronej/ts-ci/README.md

     <img width="350" src="https://user-images.githubusercontent.com/6702424/109354825-ab4b8e00-787e-11eb-8336-6009415ecaf6.png">
 </p>
 <p align="center">
-    <i> 🚀A starter for any TypeScript project meant to be published on NPM🚀</i>
+    <i> 🚀 A project starter for module publisher 🚀</i>
     <br>
     <br>
 </p>

+Have you written some code that you're proud of?
+Do you want to share it as a standalone module on NPM, but find yourself unsure about the publishing process or how to manage the lifecycle of an open-source library?

+Look no further - ts-ci is here to jumpstart your journey towards becoming a proficient NPM module author.

 > 🗣️ Since a recent GitHub update you need to manually allow GitHub Action to push on your repo.
-> Fo this reason the inital setup will fail.
+> Fo this reason the initial setup will fail.
 > You need to enabled permission and re-run failed job: [see video](https://user-images.githubusercontent.com/6702424/213480604-0aac0ea7-487f-491d-94ae-df245b2c7ee8.mov)

 https://user-images.githubusercontent.com/6702424/197344513-065246b9-8823-4894-a9a7-6c539da10655.mp4

-`ts-ci` is a project starter like [TSDX](https://github.com/formium/tsdx) or [typescript-starter](https://github.com/bitjson/typescript-starter) but (arguably) better because:
+`ts-ci` is an innovative project starter, arguably superior to alternatives like [TSDX](https://github.com/formium/tsdx) and [typescript-starter](https://github.com/bitjson/typescript-starter).
+Here's why:

-- It's not a CLI tool, the automation happens within Github Actions.
-  Update your `package.json` version number, push.
-Voila, your new version is published on NPM.
+- Unlike traditional CLI tools, `ts-ci` utilizes automation within Github Actions.
+Simply update your `package.json` version number and push.
+Your new version is automatically published on NPM.
-- It enables you to publish prerelease simply by updating your package version to something like `1.2.3-rc.3`.
+- It offers the convenience of publishing prereleases.
+All you need to do is update your package version to a prerelease format like `1.2.3-rc.3`.
-- When someone opens submit a PR the tests are run agaist their fork.
+- It fosters enhanced quality control as it runs tests against the submitter's fork whenever a PR is opened.
-- It doesn't bundle your library into a single file so users can cherry-pick what they want to import from your lib, your modules will be tree shakable.
-  E.g: `import { aSpecificFunction } from "your-module/aSpecificFile"`
+- `ts-ci` doesn't bundle your library into a single file.
+Instead, users can cherry-pick imports from your library, enabling tree shaking.
+For instance: `import { aSpecificFunction } from "your-module/aSpecificFile"`.

 # Examples of project using this template